-Armamentaria is an experimental project to visually unpack surgical instruments as material and metaphorical objects.
-Using photography, the artist Elaine Duigenan will explore instruments’ contradictory status as the therapeutic extension of the surgeons’ hands and as objects designed to cut living tissue.
-It will explore the symbolic associations of instruments and their physical properties, as crafted objects and the objects through which the body is crafted.
-Drawing on the rich historical collections of the Hunterian Museum and bringing together the expertise of surgeons, historians and instrument designers and manufacturers, it will reanimate the instrument as a thing of beauty and dread.
+Armamentaria was an experimental project to visually unpack surgical instruments as material and metaphorical objects.
+Using photography, the artist Elaine Duigenan explored instruments’ contradictory status as the therapeutic extension of the surgeons’ hands and as objects designed to cut living tissue.
+It explored the symbolic associations of instruments and their physical properties, as crafted objects and the objects through which the body is crafted.
+Drawing on the rich historical collections of the Hunterian Museum and bringing together the expertise of surgeons, historians and instrument designers and manufacturers, it reanimated the instrument as a thing of beauty and dread.

-During the project Elaine will be working with John Kirkup FRCS and Mick Crumplin FRCS, the honorary curators of the Hunterian Museum's instrument collection.
-She will also work with instrument designers and manufacturers.
-Her work will be exhibited at the College during and after the project.
-You can follow Elaine's progress through her blog.
+During the project Elaine worked with John Kirkup FRCS and Mick Crumplin FRCS, the honorary curators of the Hunterian Museum's instrument collection.
+She also worked with instrument designers and manufacturers.
+Her work was be exhibited at the College during and after the project.
+Elaine's progress could be followed through her blog.

-Armamentaria is funded by a Wellcome Trust Arts Award.
+Armamentaria was funded by a Wellcome Trust Arts Award.